NicGoodman/nicgoodman/content/collections/pages/about.md

         content:
           -
             type: text
             text: 'Bachelor of Arts in Multimedia Arts and Sciences, Concentration in Interactive Design.
-The UNC Asheville Multimedia Arts and Sciences program was the overlap of traditional graphic design, computer engineering and interactive design.'
+The UNC Asheville Multimedia Arts and Sciences program overlapped traditional graphic design, computer engineering, and interactive design.'
       -
         type: paragraph
         content:
           -
             type: text
-            text: 'Graduated having been a recipient of a North Carolina Undergraduate Research Grant Award and went on to present at the State of North Carolina Undergraduate Research & Creativity Symposium in 2010 followed by the Big South Undergraduate Research Symposium in 2011'
+            text: 'Graduated as a recipient of a North Carolina Undergraduate Research Grant Award and went on to present at the State of North Carolina Undergraduate Research & Creativity Symposium in 2010 followed by the Big South Undergraduate Research Symposium in 2011.'
+    type: new_set
+    enabled: true
+  -
+    achievement: 'Founding Board Member'
+    institution: 'AIGA Asheville, Chapter 75'
+    duration: '2019 - 2020'
+    location: 'Asheville, NC'
+    description:
+      -
+        type: paragraph
+        content:
+          -
+            type: text
+            text: 'I was approached to help jumpstart AIGA''s 75th Chapter in Asheville, NC as the chair of the Web Committee.
+As a board member, I helped organize events featuring esteemed designers such as Ashleigh Axios.'
     type: new_set
     enabled: true
   -